lam-2014/flix/README.md

 6) Add some sample following data by updating the `populate` rake task

 - reset the database, and populate it again

+7) Add routes for following and follower, linked to the User route